Maximizing Your Activities Section Common App

 - Elaborate elsewhere.
 If you find yourself needing way more words than the character count allows in Activities, that probably means you should consider writing a PIQ on it.
 At the very least, describing the activity in further detail in Additional Comments at the end of your application.

-For all you UC applicants, this should be all you need to make sure your activities section is as polished as it can be.
+For all you UC applicants, this should be all you need to make sure your activities section common app is as polished as it can be.
 Go out and make your application the best it can be!

 If you are a Common Application applicant, we have decided to throw in some best practices for that as well.

-Common Application Best Practices
+Activities Section Common App Best Practices

 - Use the Awards Section.
 Don’t take up valuable space in Activities when you can highlight your awards elsewhere.